Follow This Old House online:

 • Contractor base consists of pre-screened and pre-qualified technicians

-• Has its own mobile app that allows customers to renew contracts, file claims, and track the progress of service requests right from their smartphones
+• Has a mobile app that allows customers to renew contracts, file claims, and track the progress of service requests

 Cons

-• Plans are available in California and Nevada only, while most competitors are nationwide
+• Plans only available in California and Nevada, while most competitors operate nationwide

-• Doesn’t have a sample contract available, while most reputable providers do
+• Doesn’t have a sample contract available, unlike most reputable providers

-• Isn’t clear with coverage caps or service fee amounts
+• Not clear with coverage caps or service fee amounts

 Axiom Home Warranty offers three coverage plans: Axiom Essentials, Axiom Preferred, and Axiom Signature.
 The covered items in each plan may vary based on your location and property type.